 Human beings need beans

-Beans are known as the musical fruit: the more you eat, the more you toot.
+Beans are known as the musical fruit—the more you eat, the more you toot.
 They are known to be the cause of the gas we pass.
-My mother would frown when I would recite the other poem about beans.
-It goes like this: “Beans, beans, eat a lot, the more you eat, the more you fot.”
+My mother would frown when I would recite the other poem about beans: “Beans, beans, eat a lot, the mo’ you eat, the mo’ you fot.”
 I still don’t know why that word is so undesirable.
 It definitely rhymes with lot.

-Gas caused by eating beans can be greatly reduced by rinsing in a colander, then placing them in a large pot with 2 inches of water.
+Gas caused by eating beans can be greatly reduced by rinsing beans in a strainer, and then placing them in a large pot covered with 2 inches of water.
 Bring to a boil, reduce the heat to a minimum and boil for 10 minutes.
-The beans are then covered with 2 inches of fresh water and soaked for 30 minutes.
-Then rinse, drain and cover with fresh water again and cook for two hours.
+The beans are then covered with 2 inches of fresh water, and then soaked for 30 minutes.
+Rinse, drain and cover with fresh water again and cook for two hours.
 This process gets rid of most of the gas-producing sugars.

 Beans are worth all the gas and discomfort they produce.
 They stabilize blood sugar in diabetics.
 Beans lower cholesterol, preventing heart disease.
 They have also been associated with the decreased incidence of prostate and breast cancer.

 Excess gas has also been associated with the chewing of gum and drinking of carbonated drinks.
 If a gas attack occurs, a teaspoon of baking soda in warm water can relieve the discomfort.
 This remedy should not become a frequent practice, because baking soda is sodium bicarbonate and excess sodium is related to hypertension.
 If bloating and abdominal discomfort occurs and is not relieved by the above method, medical attention should be sought.

 Remember, human beings need beans in their diets to enjoy and maintain good health.